-The tower’s elegant curtainwall consists of alternating bands of glass and metal panels, creating a horizontal pattern that enhances the building’s gently curving form.
-Each metal panel is equipped with a single LED, which at night lines the facades with glowing points of light.
-At the top of the tower is an 82-foot tall sky garden.
-An attraction for office workers, the great open space increases the sense of transparency at the tower’s top, lightening it as it reaches into the sky.
+The tower’s elegant curtain wall has alternating bands of glass and metal panels, creating a horizontal pattern that enhances the building’s gently curving form.
+Each metal panel is equipped with LED lights, which at night lines the façades with glowing points of light.
+At the top of the tower is a 25-meter-tall (82-foot) sky garden.
+This great open space increases the sense of transparency at the tower’s top, lightening it as it reaches into the sky.

 At street level, the building connects directly to the Raffles Place MRT Station, one of the city’s busiest, and provides convenient pedestrian access to the surrounding blocks.
-A monumental canopy, 138 feet high, covers the entire public plaza adjacent to Raffles Place.
-This “urban umbrella”, placed directly on axis with Robinson Road, will serve as an eye-catching place-marker.
-The tall steel structure will be clad in stained glass panels, casting a spectacular collage of colored light on the ground.
+A monumental canopy, 42 meters (138 feet) high, covering the entire public plaza, serves to mark the entrance to the building from Raffles Place.
+This “urban umbrella,” placed directly on axis with Robinson Road, serves as an eye-catching place marker.
+The tall steel structure is clad in stained glass panels, casting a spectacular collage of colored light on the ground.